 or serrapeptase help

-with pancreatitis?
+with chronic pancreatitis?

 illness that needs to be addressed by accepted medical means since it can lead